paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-signatures.md

 - [RFC 8032](https://datatracker.ietf.org/doc/html/rfc8032) ed25519 does not support hedged signatures, however, Signal made an effort and created [XEdDSA](https://signal.org/docs/specifications/xeddsa/).
   Then Apple followed Signal
   and added hedged ed25519 to both [CryptoKit and its Safari implementation of webcrypto](<https://developer.apple.com/documentation/cryptokit/curve25519/signing/privatekey/signature(for:)>).
+The idea was formalized in [the mailing list from 2017](https://moderncrypto.org/mail-archive/curves/2017/000925.html).
 - While testing fully random signatures was complicated, hedged signatures are simpler: to verify something against a pre-generated set of vectors, you would to explicitly specify randomness, instead of fetching it from CSPRNG.